snipem/gt7dashboard/README.md

 ### Get Telemetry of a Demonstration lap or Replay

 Enable the "Always Record" checkbox to always record replays.
-Otherwise will only the laps you are actually driving are recorded.
+Otherwise, will only the laps you are actually driving are recorded.

 ## How to run